At Trillium Health, we are proud to offer welcoming, LGBTQ-affirming providers.

 Senior Vice President, Chief Medical Officer, Board Certified in Emergency Medicine

-Robert “Rob” Biernbaum, D.O. holds a Master’s degree in Epidemiology from the State University of New York at Buffalo and a Doctorate of Osteopathy from the University of New England.
+Dr. Robert “Rob” Biernbaum, D.O. holds a Master’s degree from the State University of New York at Buffalo and a Doctorate of Osteopathy from the University of New England.
 He completed his Residency in Emergency Medicine at Genesys Regional Medical Center.

-Robert joined Trillium Health from MultiCare Health System, an organization with a fast-paced trauma center, four community hospitals, and many neighborhood clinics based in Tacoma, Washington.
-Prior to MultiCare, Biernbaum was Rochester Regional Health System’s chief architect for all Epic solutions and in charge of informatics for five hospitals and more than 100 ambulatory sites.
+Rob joined Trillium Health from MultiCare Health System, an organization with a fast-paced trauma center, multiple community hospitals, and many neighborhood clinics based in Tacoma, Washington.
+Prior to MultiCare, Dr. Biernbaum was Rochester Regional Health’s Chief Medical Information Officer and the chief architect for all Epic solutions for five hospitals and more than 100 ambulatory sites.
 He also was the executive responsible for quality measures and meaningful use.

 WILLIAM M. VALENTI, M.D.